-While an in-depth knowledge of the visual arts, the tools their production uses (and the systems behind them) are facets of a good technical artist, more than any other attribute or skill they may possess strong communication skills are the most important.
+While an in-depth knowledge of the visual arts, the tools their production uses, and the systems behind them are facets of a good technical artist, more than any other attribute or skill they may possess the ability to communicate clearly and effectively is the most important.

 What qualities does a Technical Artist need to have?

 This is a difficult section to write.
 As we’ve already covered, each technical artist will face their own unique challenges.
 Nonetheless, I have compiled a list of skills/attributes that I personally believe all good technical artists should exhibit.